SeleniumHQ/seleniumhq.github.io/docs_source_files/content/legacy_docs/selenium_rc.nl.md

 #### Server-Side Logs

-When launching selenium server the **-log** option can be used to record valuable debugging information reported by the Selenium Server to a text file.
+When launching Selenium server the **-log** option can be used to record valuable debugging information reported by the Selenium Server to a text file.

 ```bash